iree-org/iree/docs/developing_iree/profiling_with_tracy.md

 The IREE repository contains its own clone of the Tracy repository in `third_party/tracy`, so there is no need to make a separate clone of it.
-You can use one if you want, but be aware that the Tracy client/server protocol gets updated sometimes (it's at version 43 now!).
+You can use one if you want, but be aware that the Tracy client/server protocol gets updated sometimes.
 Building both sides from the same `iree/third_party/tracy` lowers the risk of running into a protocol version mismatch.